 Visit Fredericksburg Orthodontics to get the smile you’ve always wanted

 Whether you’re thinking about getting braces or aligners or are close to ending your straightening treatment, you can trust Fredericksburg Orthodontics for all of your orthodontic treatments.
 Our team of oral health professionals can help align your smile and protect your teeth from shifting.

 We use innovative techniques and the latest technology to help each patient achieve the best results possible.
 Our experienced orthodontists provide outstanding care and are willing to answer any of your questions.
 Our team can correct underbites, overbites, spaces between teeth and many other orthodontic issues.

-Fredricksburg Orthodontics provides the highest quality orthodontic treatment and retention to maintain your stunning smile for years to come.
+Fredericksburg Orthodontics provides the highest quality orthodontic treatment and retention to maintain your stunning smile for years to come.
 Now’s the perfect time to straighten your smile!
-Request a consultation today to get started.
+Request a complimentary consultation today to get started.